OMSR

 Does my mentor have to be a faculty member?
 Should I rely on this one mentor?

-Yes, your mentor has to be an appointed faculty member or in the process of obtaining a faculty appointment at the School of Medicine.
+Yes, your mentor must be an appointed faculty member or in the process of obtaining a faculty appointment at Zucker School of Medicine.
 This faculty mentor should serve as your primary investigator (PI).
-In addition to this faculty member, a member of the Student Research Advisory Committee will serve as your in-house mentor.
-Your in-house mentor will review your stipend application, review and approve your final poster prior to Medical Student Research Day and be available to help guide your through creating your poster.
+In addition to this faculty member, a member of the Advisory Committee for Student Research will serve as your in-house mentor.
+Your in-house mentor will review your stipend application , guide you in creating your poster, and provide a final review and approval of your presentation before Medical Student Research Day.

 Are global health opportunities included in summer research?

-Global health research projects follow the same criteria of any other research project.
-Students must operate under the guidance of a faculty member and the majority of the project must be spent on a research project (not travel or service aboard).
-All projects will be vetted by the Student Research Advisory Committee prior to approval.
+Yes.
+Global health research projects follow the same criteria as other internal research projects.
+Students must operate under the guidance of an appointed faculty member and the majority of the project must be spent performing research (not travel or service abroad).
+All projects will be vetted by the Advisory Committee for Student Research prior to approval.

 How do I secure funding for summer research?